jaanga/jaanga.github.io/terrain4/terrain-tiles-structures/r3/README.md

 ### Mission

-* 3D terrain, 2D raster maps and 3D structures all visible and manipulable in one app
+* 3D terrain, 2D raster maps and 3D structures all visible and manipulable in in a single app
 * Easy peasy, free open source entry level code
 * Simple dependencies
 	* Three.js for 3D
 	* ShowDown for Markdown Conversion
 	* Mapbox for the data tiles
 * Basic code is 700 lines / 17KB
+* Carry out simple Sun-related coding exercises

 ### Vision